verpuchinskiy/appletv_sql_project/README.md

 **Objective:** Analyze the recency of Apple TV+ content and identify the size of the library consisting of modern releases.

-### 7. Find an average IMDb rating and average number of IMDb votes for each genre
+### 7. Find an average IMDb rating and average number of IMDb votes for each genre.

 ```sql
 SELECT